linndfors/ner_for_fem/README.md

 - <b>Gender-swapped dataset creation</b>

-    - [Gender Swapping notebook](src/gender_swapper.ipynb): The main notebook that extracts sentences containing `JOB` entities, uses an LLM to perform gender swapping, prepares a dataset for annotation, and updates annotation files to account for offset shifts.
+    - [Gender Swapping notebook](src/1_gender_swapping.ipynb): The main notebook that extracts sentences containing `JOB` entities, uses an LLM to perform gender swapping, prepares a dataset for annotation, and updates annotation files to account for offset shifts.
 The result is a modified dataset with gender-marked, swapped sentences.

-    - [Filtering Non-Gender-Marked Sentences notebook](src/remove_not_swapped_sentence_from_the_text.ipynb): A helper notebook that filters the new dataset to retain only gender-swapped sentences, avoiding duplication of other entities.
+    - [Filtering Non-Gender-Marked Sentences notebook](src/2_remove_not_swapped_sentence_from_the_text.ipynb): A helper notebook that filters the new dataset to retain only gender-swapped sentences, avoiding duplication of other entities.
 Corresponding annotation files are updated accordingly.

-    - [Match Original and Swapped Sentences notebook](src/match_swapped_dataset_with_original_by_sentences.ipynb): Matches each modified sentence with its original counterpart to create a parallel dataset while preserving label and filename metadata.
+    - [Match Original and Swapped Sentences notebook](src/3_match_swapped_dataset_with_original_by_sentences.ipynb): Matches each modified sentence with its original counterpart to create a parallel dataset while preserving label and filename metadata.

-    - [Script for Creating Meta Files notebook](src/creating_meta_files.ipynb): This script matches gender-swapped sentences with their original counterparts using filenames and entity labels extracted from annotation files.
+    - [Script for Creating Meta Files notebook](src/4_creation_of_meta_files.ipynb): This script matches gender-swapped sentences with their original counterparts using filenames and entity labels extracted from annotation files.
 The output is a meta file containing index mappings for each sentence in the `.txt` files.

     After completing these steps, we obtained the [Gender-swapped corpora](data/v2.0-swapped), which includes `.txt`, `.ann`, and `.meta` files for each original file.

     *Note: To collect a gender-balanced dataset, we simply add the gender-swapped dataset to the original and merge their train-test split files.*

+---

+- <b>LLM</b>

+    - [Constructing Dataset for LLM notebook](src/5_creation_of_parallel_dataset_for_llm.ipynb): Constructs a dataset by merging parallel sentences with gendered word pairs extracted from a dictionary (via GenderGid).
+The data is formatted to match the requirements for fine-tuning the [Aya-101 LLM](https://huggingface.co/CohereLabs/aya-101), using instruction-style prompts.
+Two input types are supported: full sentences and individual word pairs.
+These are mixed so that the input column contains both masculine and feminine examples.
+The dataset is then split into training and test sets (80/20).

+    - [LLM fine-tuning notebook](src/ner_and_llm_models/train_llm_aya-101.ipynb): Fine-tunes the Aya-101 model using the dataset of parallel gender-marked sentences.
+The fine-tuned model is saved on the [HF repo](https://huggingface.co/linndfors/uk-gender-swapper-aya-101).

+    - [LLM comparison evaluation notebook](src/ner_and_llm_models/eval_llm_aya-101.ipynb): Compares metrics including BLEU, BERTScore, ROUGE-L, and Exact Match across the original Aya-101 model and GPT-4o-mini.
+Results are saved [here](data/results_of_evaluation/LLM_models_comparisson).

 ---